-Since this was the first full year of operations, there were no prior year amounts for comparison.
-The current assets of the School primarily consist of cash, and amounts due from other government agencies.
-Liabilities consist primarily of accrued salaries and benefits payable, accounts payable, and a long term loan.
+The current assets of the School primarily consist of cash and cash equivalents.
+Liabilities consist of salaries and benefits payable, accounts payable, a capital lease and a long term loan

-Total net position amounted to a deficit of \$132,852 as of June 30, 2014, as a result of obtaining a long term loan to assist in start of operations for school purposes.
+Total net position amounted to a deficit of \$97,015 as of June 30, 2017 and an unrestricted net position of \$13,015.

-The key elements of the changes in the School's net position for the fiscal year ended June 30, 2014 are as follows:
+The key elements of the changes in the School's net position for the fiscal years ended June 30, 2016, and June 30, 2017 are as follows: